Perth-Artifactory/training/lasers/training_checklist.md

 <details>
   <summary>What should LaserCut training involve?</summary>
   The LaserCut training should focus on cutting an existing DXF.
 Preferrably including the following:

+* Why we need to use LaserCut (emphasise not using it for design)
 * What the software can open vs import
 * The representation of the bed
 * Why is my design scaled 25.4/2.54/.1